Social Justice at FUSIT

 The Environmental Interest Circle

 The Environmental Interest Circle meets to discuss/exchange ideas and actions that further sustainable living for each one of us, for the FUSIT congregation, and for our congregation’s role in the greater community.
-This group usually meets the first Wednesday of the month.
-Email office@uuithaca.org for Zoom link.
+This group usually meets the first Wednesday of the month in the parlor and over Zoom.
+Email office@uuithaca.org for the Zoom link or check the Weekly Announce email.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~